Long Lost Friends

 From Stony Brook

-Kenneth Quarshie (i.e. The Quarshmeister, The Quarshinator) - a man of few words.
+Ken Quarshie (i.e. The Quarshmeister, The Quarshinator) - a man of few words.
 Heard the FBI recruited him for something and so he may be in deep, deep, deep undercover.
 Hopefully still playing penny and nail poker - and chess!
-UPDATE: Ken is still in the Queens area from what I hear - and playing table tennis and chess professionally.
-Or semi-professionally.
-Found his name on all sorts of leader boards.
-I’m… impressed?
-Is that the right word?

 Jack Raplee — FOUND!! - Check out his blog at http://foresthillschurch.blogspot.com/.